OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2024-03-10-taking-time-off-pt2.md

 title: "Taking Time Off Pt2"
 ---

 First full week out of school.
-It's been a great fun week, and I've been accomplishing daily tasks related to main 2 goals atm: living in Mexico and working to be mentally resilient
+It's been a great, fun week, and I've been accomplishing daily tasks related to my main 2 goals atm: living in Mexico and working to be mentally resilient.

 # 💥Actions

 ## 🇲🇽Spanish

 * Daily practice: reestablishing habit (sometimes I miss a day)
-* Dance: upcoming week will be my last of dance classes
+* Dance: the upcoming week will be my last of dance classes
 * Book: daily reading of 5 pages of my steamy love novel about online dating (it's actually good practice and funny)
-* Residency: no update/awaiting response -- i've been researching the process on my own, so if this company doesn't respond to me this week I'll consider doing the process by myself
+* Residency: no update/awaiting response -- I've been researching the process on my own, so if this company doesn't respond to me this week, I'll consider doing the process by myself.

 ## ⚕️Diet/Exercise/Sleep